Wikia/go-commons/consul/README.md

 ```

 The above uses some sane defaults for consul.
 If you need to use a different
-host other than `consul.service.consul` you can create a `Health` client
-directly and inject that into `NewResolver`.
+config you can create a `Health` client directly and inject that into `NewResolver`.
 Example:

 ```go
 import (